 To take an incremental backup, specify the --incremental or --incremental-with-redolog-only, along with the --backup-dir option.
-Depending on whether --incremental or --incremental-with-redo-log-only is used, other options are required or recommended.
+Depending on whether --incremental or -incremental-with-redo-log-only is used, other options are required or recommended.
 All InnoDB data modified after the LSN (specified directly or indirectly by the options you use) is copied into the incremental backup.
-For MySQL Enterprise Backup 8.0.20 and earlier.
-To restore an incremental backup, specify the --incremental option (the option is no longer required for MySQL Enterprise Backup 8.0.21 and later for restore operations).

-• --incremental[={page-track|full-scan|optimistic}]
+• --incremental[={page-track | full-scan | optimistic}]

 Command-Line Format incremental

 Туре Enumeration

-Default Value (≥ 8.0.18) page-track
+Default Value page-track

-Default Value (≤ 8.0.17) full-scan

 Valid Values page-track

 full-scan

 optimistic